melonTree68/math-notes/README.md

 - (Possible Future Work) *Abstract Algebra, third edition* by Dummit and Foote.
 - (Possible Future Work) GTM282: *Measure, Integration & Real Analysis* by Sheldon Axler.

-_Remark: this repository might not be updated anymore in the future._
+_Remark: this repository might not be updated anymore due to the author's time constraint._